Manuscript Formatting Guide

 1.1 Articles

-Articles submitted to NDU Press must not be under consideration for publication elsewhere.
+Articles submitted to NDU Press must not be under consideration for publication elsewhere or have been published elsewhere.

 NDU Press is unable to provide payment or royalty to authors.

-Articles must have an abstract, separate from the main text, of up to 200 words, which does not have references, and does not contain numbers, abbreviations, or acronyms.
+When submitting an article, please also provide an abstract, separate from the main text, of up to 200 words.
+The abstract does not have references and does not contain numbers, abbreviations, or acronyms.
 It is aimed at readers outside the discipline.
-This abstract contains a paragraph (2-3 sentences) of basic-level introduction to the field; a brief account of the background and rationale of the work; a statement of the main conclusions; and finally, 2-3 sentences putting the main findings into general context so it is clear how the results described in the article have moved the field forwards.
+The abstract contains a paragraph (2-3 sentences) of basic-level introduction to the field; a brief account of the background and rationale of the work; a statement of the main conclusions; and finally, 2-3 sentences putting the main findings into general context so it is clear how the results described in the article have moved the field forward.

 1.2 Book Reviews

 NDU Press will provide reviewers with a complimentary copy of the book selected for review from the list of offerings.
-If interested in writing a review, email your name, address, a short biography and list of credentials/area of expertise, and choice of title to the book review editor.
-Also attach a brief, single-authored writing sample (previously published book reviews are preferred) in a Word document; if you have any written work that has been published and is available on the Internet, a hyperlink that goes directly to your work (NOT to the home page of the Web site in which your work appears) will suffice.
-Unsolicited reviews of recent publications also will be considered; please contact the editor prior to submission to determine if the title under consideration is appropriate or is already being reviewed.
+If interested in writing a review, email your name; address; a short biography and list of credentials/area of expertise; and choice of title to the book review editor.
+Also attach a brief, single-authored writing sample (previously published book reviews are preferred) in a Word document.
+If you have any written work that has been published and is available online, a link that goes directly to your work (NOT to the homepage of the website) will suffice.
+Unsolicited reviews of recent publications also will be considered; please contact the book review editor prior to submission to determine whether the title under consideration is appropriate or is already being reviewed.

-Reviews submitted to the journal must not be under consideration for publication elsewhere.
+Reviews submitted to the journal must not be under consideration for publication elsewhere and must not have been published elsewhere.
 No payment or royalty can be made to authors.
 The editor reserves the right to edit and abridge reviews.
-Please be aware that at the editor’s discretion, book reviews may be published in either the hard copy version of Joint Force Quarterly or on the NDU Press Web site.
-Submission of a review indicates acceptance of publication in either venue.

 Guidelines of basic scholarship apply to book reviews.
 Reviewers should evaluate the book's contribution (be it positive or negative) to the larger body of scholarship on the topic, using specific examples.
 Criteria for evaluation include the style, authority, and objectivity of the book.
-Reviews should be 1,000 to 1,200 words in length.
-Reviews need to be returned to the editor no later than 90 days after the book is assigned; please take this requirement into consideration when requesting a book, and if you cannot meet it, please do not ask to review a book.
+Reviews should be 1,000 to 1,500 words in length.
+Reviews need to be returned to the editor no later than 90 days after the book is assigned.
+Please take this requirement into consideration when requesting a book; if you cannot meet it, please do not ask to review a book.

-A heading with pertinent information about the book should be included with the text:
+A heading with pertinent information about the book should be included with the text, along with a one-line byline for the reviewer:

 1.3 Letters to the Editor